 Your Excellency, Honorable British Governor.
 We are political detainees from Kilimanjaro, detained without trial.
 We do not know our fate.
 The fact that the British Government is known all over the world for being fair, transparent and compassionate, we kindly ask you to intervene because we do not know whether we shall be hanged, detained indefinitely or not.
 We have stayed from our homes for quite a long time and our families, our wives in particular, are painfully missing us.
 Honorable Governor, please intervene and help us!
 In your capacity as the most powerful person in this country, we trust a hundred percent that you can save us.
 Honorable Governor, we are under your mercy.
-Please, help us.10 only does prison rob a person of his freedom but also tries to take away a person's identity (Mandela 1994:321).
+Please, help us.

 Joseph Merinyo was pushed by a strong inner feeling to write the letter because he knew how staying in prison tarnishes a person's personality as well as demoralizing him.
-As Nelson Mandela has noted, not
+As Nelson Mandela has noted, not only does prison rob a person of his freedom but also tries to take away a person's identity (Mandela 1994:321).

-10 The words of this letter were dictated to the author by Dr Jesse Maro, YMCA Hospital, 1st November 2012, Moshi town.
+&lt;sup>10 The words of this letter were dictated to the author by Dr Jesse Maro, YMCA Hospital, 1st November 2012, Moshi town.